RetroReversing/retroReversing/pages/n64/OmanArchive.md

 Name | Description
 ---|---
-DEV/SCRIPTS/UPDATE.SCRIPT |
-DEV/SCRIPTS/PRINT_TO_PS.FM |
+DEV/SCRIPTS/UPDATE.SCRIPT | fmbatch script to update the documentation DEV/SCRIPTS/PRINT_TO_PS.FM |
-DEV/SCRIPTS/PS.SCRIPT |
+DEV/SCRIPTS/PS.SCRIPT | fmbatch script to convert to Postscript

 ## RSP
+This folder contains all the documentation about programming the Reality Signal Processor.

 Name | Description
 ---|---
-RSP/ADVANCED.DOC |
-RSP/APPENDIXA.DOC |
-RSP/COP0.DOC |
-RSP/MAKEFILE |
-RSP/OVERVIEW.DOC |
-RSP/RSPARCH.DOC |
-RSP/RSPASM.DOC |
-RSP/RSPPROGGUIDE.BOOK |
-RSP/RSPPROGGUIDEIX.DOC |
-RSP/RSPPROGGUIDELABELS.FM |
-RSP/RSPPROGGUIDELOF.DOC |
-RSP/RSPPROGGUIDELOT.DOC |
-RSP/RSPPROGGUIDETOC.DOC |
-RSP/RSPREFCARD.FM |
-RSP/TITLEPAGE.DOC |
-RSP/VUINST.DOC |
+RSP/ADVANCED.DOC | Advanced topics, such as DMEM usage, RSP performance, code overlays, and the CPU-RSP relationship.
+RSP/APPENDIXA.DOC |  Formally describes the behavior of each instruction RSP/COP0.DOC | Chapter 4 RSP Coprocessor 0
+RSP/MAKEFILE | Used to make the postscript versions using `fmbatch` RSP/OVERVIEW.DOC | Overview of the documentation chapters RSP/RSPARCH.DOC | RSP MIPS Instruction Set Architecture RSP/RSPASM.DOC | RSP MIPS Assembly Directives RSP/RSPPROGGUIDE.BOOK | Book file that references each doc file RSP/RSPPROGGUIDEIX.DOC | Index of the Documentation RSP/RSPPROGGUIDELABELS.FM | List of Labels RSP/RSPPROGGUIDELOF.DOC | List of Figures RSP/RSPPROGGUIDELOT.DOC | List of Tables RSP/RSPPROGGUIDETOC.DOC | Table of Contents
+RSP/RSPREFCARD.FM | Reality Signal Processor Programmer’s Reference Card RSP/TITLEPAGE.DOC | Title Page of Documentation RSP/VUINST.DOC | Vector Unit Instructions

 ### RSP/PS
+This folder contains the printable postscript versions of the RSP Programming Guide and the Reference card documentation.

+The reference card is a sort of "Cheat Sheet" for programming on the RSP.

 Name | Description
 ---|---
-RSP/PS/AA.ZIP |
-RSP/PS/RSPPROGGUIDE.PS |
-RSP/PS/RSPREFCARD.PS |
+RSP/PS/AA.ZIP | Zip archive of the two postscript files in this folder RSP/PS/RSPPROGGUIDE.PS | Postscript version of the RSP Programmers Guide RSP/PS/RSPREFCARD.PS | Postscript version of the reference card

 ### RSP/SCRIPTS
+This folder contains scripts to convert the Adobe FrameMaker documentation into printable PostScript files.

 Name | Description
 ---|---
-RSP/SCRIPTS/UPDATE.SCRIPT |
-RSP/SCRIPTS/PRINT_TO_PS.FM |
+RSP/SCRIPTS/UPDATE.SCRIPT | fmbatch script to update the doc files RSP/SCRIPTS/PRINT_TO_PS.FM |
-RSP/SCRIPTS/REFCARD.SCRIPT |
-RSP/SCRIPTS/PS.SCRIPT |
+RSP/SCRIPTS/REFCARD.SCRIPT | fmbatchto print the Reference card to Postscript RSP/SCRIPTS/PS.SCRIPT | fmbatch to print to Postscript

 ## MSP_EXAMPLE
+This folder contains  pseudo-assembly examples for the Media Signal Processor (MSP) which is basically the RSP.

 Name | Description
 ---|---
-MSP_EXAMPLE/MSP_TRANSFORM.TXT |
+MSP_EXAMPLE/MSP_TRANSFORM.TXT | Transform example code
-MSP_EXAMPLE/README |
-MSP_EXAMPLE/MSP_LIGHT.TXT |
-MSP_EXAMPLE/MSP_SETUP.TXT |
+MSP_EXAMPLE/README | Describes the purpose of the folder MSP_EXAMPLE/MSP_LIGHT.TXT | Example of lighting calculations MSP_EXAMPLE/MSP_SETUP.TXT | Example of triangle setup

 ## 4300 - The N64 CPU
+This folder contains all the RISC Processor Specification for the N64 CPU (NEC VR4300).

 Name | Description
 ---|---
-4300/ADDENDUM.DOC |
-4300/BLOCKWRITE.MIF |
+4300/ADDENDUM.DOC | Additional details about the CPU 4300/BLOCKWRITE.MIF | Converted version of `BLOCKWRITE.SUP` using `supTomif`
 4300/BLOCKWRITE.SUP |
-4300/BOOK |
-4300/BOOKLOF.DOC | List of Figures
+4300/BOOK | FrameMaker Book file that references all the Docs 4300/BOOKLOF.DOC | List of Figures
 4300/BOOKLOT.DOC  | List of Tables
 4300/BOOKTOC.DOC | Table of contents
-4300/CACHE.DOC |
+4300/CACHE.DOC | Chapter 5 Data and Instruction Cache
-4300/CLOCKS.DOC |
-4300/CP0.DOC |
+4300/CLOCKS.DOC | CPU Clocks documentation (on-chip Phase Locked Loop circuit) 4300/CP0.DOC |  System Control Coprocessor (CP0)
 4300/CP0.DOC.RECOVER | Old version of `CP0.DOC`
-4300/DELAYEDREAD.MIF |
+4300/DELAYEDREAD.MIF | Converted version of `DELAYEDREAD.SUP` using
-4300/DELAYEDREAD.SUP |
-4300/DIFF.DOC |
+4300/DELAYEDREAD.SUP | Delayed processor read request figure 4300/DIFF.DOC | Differences from the R4000
 4300/DIFFICE.DOC |
-4300/ELECTRICAL.DOC |
-4300/EXCP_HAND.DOC |
+4300/ELECTRICAL.DOC | Electrical information such as Voltages 4300/EXCP_HAND.DOC | Exception Handling
-4300/EXECUTION.DOC |
+4300/EXECUTION.DOC | The instruction execution unit
-4300/FMDICTIONARY |
+4300/FMDICTIONARY | Adobe FileMaker Dictionary
-4300/FUNDAMENTAL.DOC |
+4300/FUNDAMENTAL.DOC | Operation Fundamentals
-4300/GLOSSARY.DOC |
+4300/GLOSSARY.DOC | Glossary of Terms
-4300/HISTORY.DOC |
-4300/INTRO.DOC |
-4300/JTAG.DOC |
-4300/OVERVIEW.DOC |
-4300/SYSINTF.DOC |
-4300/TEMP.DOC |
-4300/TESTMODE.DOC |
+4300/HISTORY.DOC | Revision History of the documentation 4300/INTRO.DOC | Very short Introduction to the documentation 4300/JTAG.DOC | JTAG Interface for the CPU 4300/OVERVIEW.DOC | Overview of the five-stage execution pipeline 4300/SYSINTF.DOC | Chapter 8 System Interface
+4300/TEMP.DOC | Template based on the Exception Handling chapter 4300/TESTMODE.DOC | Test Mode (JTAG)
-4300/TITLE.DOC |
+4300/TITLE.DOC | Title Page of documentation

 ---